Scott Tenorman Must Die: Plot

 The next day at the cook-off, both Scott and Chef bring chili for the competition, as does Cartman.
-After they sit down to eat, Scott eats some of Cartman's chili while Cartman lavishly scarfs down Scott's, much to the quiet enjoyment of the onlookers (including Stan and Kyle), who are in on Scott's prank.
-As Cartman is finishing Scott's chili, Scott prepares to tell him the secret ingredient, but Cartman then reveals that he already knew, and the chili he is eating is not Scott's, as he switched it with Chef's.
-Cartman tells Scott that he told Stan and Kyle about his plan because he knew they would betray him and warn Scott.
-Cartman then announces that his actual plan was to get Mr. Denkins, the farmer who owns the pony, to shoot and kill Scott's parents for trespassing (saying that there were "violent pony killers" in the area).
-While Denkins was busy with the police, Cartman stole the corpses, chopped them up, and placed their body parts into the chili Scott was eating.
-Scott then finds his mother's finger in the bowl, immediately vomits, and starts crying.
-Cartman's final phase of his plan occurs when the members of Radiohead come along and – unaware of what just happened to Scott – make fun of Scott for crying.
+After they sit down to eat, Scott eats some of Cartman's chili while Cartman eats Scott's, much to the quiet enjoyment of the onlookers, who are in on Scott's prank.
+As Cartman is finishing Scott's chili, Scott prepares to tell him the secret ingredient, but to everyone's surprise, Cartman then reveals that he already knew, and the chili he is eating is not Scott's, as Cartman switched it with Chef's.
+Cartman admits that he planned for Stan and Kyle to warn Scott about his plan for revenge, and that his actual plan was to get Mr. Denkins, the farmer who owns the pony, to shoot and kill Scott's parents for trespassing.
+While Denkins was speaking to the police, Cartman stole the corpses, chopped them up, and placed their body parts into the chili Scott was eating.
+Scott finds his mother's finger in the bowl, vomits, and starts crying.
+The members of Radiohead come along and – unaware of what just happened – make fun of Scott for crying.
 Finally, Cartman begins licking the "tears of unfathomable sadness" from Scott's face, while Stan and Kyle, horrified at the lengths to which Cartman went for revenge, agree to never anger him to the extent Scott did again.